 Traffic Control Devices: Traffic control devices: signs, signals, markings and islands.
-Types of signs.
 Types of signals.
 Design of an isolated fixed time signal by IRC method.
 Intersections at grade and grade separated intersections.
 Design of a rotary.
 Types of grade separated intersections.